Divisional Fellow-Centered Meeting

 May be arranged on a case by case basis.
 Past trainees have rotated in Brazil, Peru, Philippines and South Africa.

-Fellows are highly encouraged to attend and participate at the following conferences:
+Fellows are highly encouraged to attend and participate at the following conference: